Los Angeles Theft Crime Attorney: Defense for Theft Offenses in California

 -

-The value of the property taken
+The market value of the property involved.

 -